flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 Therefore, feasibility of the LP RMP does not guarantee feasibility of the final integer RMP.

-The complete workflow is therefore:
+The final decision process is therefore:

 ```text
 Final LP solution integer?